U.S. News Rankings

 |School type||public, coed college|

 When applying to Northern Michigan University, it's important to note the application deadline is rolling.
+Scores for either the ACT or SAT test are due August 1.
 The application fee at Northern Michigan University is $30.
-It is selective, with an acceptance rate of 72.2 percent.
+It is selective, with an acceptance rate of 67.8 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Northern Michigan University is 21:1, and the school has 29.5 percent of its classes with fewer than 20 students.
-The most popular majors at Northern Michigan University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Education; Biological and Biomedical Sciences; and Visual and Performing Arts.
-The average freshman retention rate, an indicator of student satisfaction, is 72.8 percent.
+The student-faculty ratio at Northern Michigan University is 22:1, and the school has 31.4 percent of its classes with fewer than 20 students.
+The most popular majors at Northern Michigan University include: Business, Management, Marketing, and Related Support Services; Education; Health Professions and Related Programs; Visual and Performing Arts; and Biological and Biomedical Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 72.3 percent.

 |Student gender distribution|